stakewise/v3-operator/README.md

 0.01 ETH with 30 Gwei gas price.
 You must keep an eye on your wallet balance, otherwise validators will stop registering if the balance falls too low.**

 ### Step 4.
-Setup validators manager role for vaults
+Setup validators manager role

-Once you have created your validator keys and hot wallet, you need to setup vaults to use wallet address as validators manager.
+You must assign the Validators Manager role to the wallet address created in the previous step.
-Setup can be achieved either through the StakeWise UI and can only be done by the [Vault Admin](https://docs-v3.stakewise.io/protocol-overview-in-depth/vaults#governance-and-management).
+This setup can be completed via the StakeWise UI and must be performed by the [Vault Admin](https://docs-v3.stakewise.io/protocol-overview-in-depth/vaults#governance-and-management).

 #### StakeWise UI

 1. Connect with your wallet and head to the Operate page.
-2. Select the Vault you want to change validators manager role to.
+2. Select the Vault for which you want to change the validators manager role.
 3. In the upper right corner, click on "Settings" and open the "Roles" tab.
-The "Settings" button is only visible to the Vault Admin or Keys Manager.
+The "Settings" button is only visible to the Vault Admin or Validators Manager.
-4. Enter wallet address to "Validators manager" field.
+4. Enter the wallet address in the "Validators manager" field.
-5. Click Save and a transaction will be created to sign using your wallet.
-The Vault's validators manager role will be updated when the transaction is confirmed on the network.
+5. Click "Save" to create a transaction that you will need to sign with your wallet.
+The Validators Manager role will be updated once the transaction is confirmed on the network.

 You are all set!
 Now it's time to run the Operator Service.